Join the OOSAR Team!

 No. Everybody is a volunteer, providing their own time for training and searches.
 In addition everyone provides their own personal equipment.
 Some expenses are paid, such as gas for driving to a search site.
 However almost everything else is paid for by the team members themselves.

 If you are interested in joining OOSAR we recommend speaking to one of our team members to get more information.
 Please contact us for more information.
 Search and rescue training and meetings are every Tuesday evening at 7pm.
-Feel free to drop in at the hall.
+Feel free to contact us to know more about our Tuesday night trainings.
 65868 Cessna St, Oliver BC.